Best Things to do in Las Vegas in Winter

 How to Get Around Las Vegas

 But to really explore the city, I advise getting a car.
-There are rental places very close to the airport that have shuttles to take you to your car right after you get off the plane.
-Since Las Vegas almost never has snow in winter, driving is usually easy year-round (well, if you don’t count the bad drivers).
+There are rental places very close to the airport with shuttles to take you to your car right after you get off the plane.
+Since Las Vegas rarely has snow in winter, driving is usually easy year-round (well, if you don’t count the bad drivers).

 You will mostly find taxis at the hotels, but Uber and Lyft are also popular (and usually cheaper) options.
-Download the app to easily check prices and set up rides.
+Download the app to check prices and set up rides easily.

 Where to Stay in Las Vegas

 One thing Las Vegas doesn’t lack is hotels.
-There are plenty to choose from, whether you want to stay on the Strip in the middle of the action, or prefer to be a little farther from the city center and save some money.
+There are plenty to choose from, whether you want to stay on the Strip in the middle of the action, prefer to be a little farther from the city center, and save some money.

 Depending on the month of your visit, you can get some great deals even at the bigger resorts, so check around.
 December is pretty pricey, particularly around Christmas and New Year’s (you even have a minimum stay around NYE – usually 2 days – in some hotels).

-January and February are more reasonable, so long as you avoid big conventions, like CES in the beginning of January.
+January and February are more reasonable, so long as you avoid big conventions, like CES at the beginning of January.

-Tip: If you are staying on the Strip, look for a smaller property owned by one of the bigger casino groups, like MGM Resorts.
-You’ll have lower room rates, but receive some of the amenities of being a MGM Resort guest at other properties.
+Tip: If you stay on the Strip, look for a smaller property owned by one of the bigger casino groups, like MGM Resorts.
+You’ll have lower room rates but receive some of the amenities of being an MGM Resort guest at other properties.